zivanfi/column-indexes-data-interop-tests-excerpts/README.md

   DESCENDING for ascending values and ASCENDING for descending or non-sorted values.

-As expected, both of these changes resulted in test failures in Spark:
+As expected, both of these changes resulted in test failures when using Spark or Hive (this test run has less test cases in total because it was restricted to the equality relation):

 ![Corrupted indexes cause test failures, as expected](column-index-testing-failing-tests-with-corrupted-indexes.png)

-Tests are failing for all types except INT96, DECIMAL_BINARY and unannotated FIXED.
-INT96 is passing despite the corrupt indexes because it is not supported by column index filtering.
-The other two types are passing despite the corrupt indexes because Spark does not push down predicates for those types.
-(It is worth noting that Spark does push down predicates for other variations of these types, and those cause failures as expected: the DECIMAL type using any other representation than BINARY and the FIXED type annotated with the UTF8 logical type all trigger column index filtering.)